-We designed the U.S. Web Design System to help the federal government design and build better experiences for the American public.
+We designed the U.S. Web Design System to help the federal government design and build better digital experiences.
 Our internal product values support the USWDS Design Principles and guide how we design the system itself.

 Put user needs first.

 If we don’t know what our users need, we won’t build the right thing.
 Research, analyze data, and talk to the people who use what we build.
 Test with them.
 Continuously validate assumptions, even those of our users.
 Listen, and try to understand.

 Make it easy to do the right thing.

 The U.S. Web Design System should be the easiest way for teams around the federal government to build with contemporary best practices and comply with federal policy.
 We should cultivate the curiosity, research, and open communication necessary to understand what is best and easiest for those who use the system and for those who use what we build with it.